MPMC-Lab/PaScaL_TDMA/README.md

-# STDMA
+# PaScaL_TDMA

-Scalable tri-diagonal matrix(TDM) solver for many tridiagonal systems of equations using a noble all-to-all communication scheme for the reduced unknowns based onthe modified Thomas algorithm by Laszlo, Gilles and Appleyard(2016)
+Parallel and Scalable Library for Tri-Diagonal Matrix Algorithm PaScal_TDMA solves many tridiagonal systems of equations using a noble all-to-all communication scheme for the reduced unknowns based onthe modified Thomas algorithm by Laszlo, Gilles and Appleyard(2016)

 This library is for both of a single and many tridiagonal systems of equations.
 The main algorithm for a tridiagonal matrix proposed in this library consists of the following three steps:
 - (1) Lower/Upper element reduction step : creates reduced tridiagonals system of equations.